vippsas/vipps-episerver/docs/configure.md

 ## Local development environment

 In order to use / work on this package locally you'll need a tool called [ngrok](https://www.ngrok.com).
 This tool can forward a generated ngrok URL to a localhost URL.
-Both Vipps regular payments as well as express payments are dependent on callbacks from Vipps.
+Both Vipps regular payments and express payments are dependent on callbacks from Vipps.

 ### Overview tab